 Harp Seal Fun Facts

-- Harp seal is a species of true seals indigenous to the North Atlantic and Arctic Ocean.
+- Harp seal is a species of true seals indigenous to the North Atlantic and the Arctic oceans.

 - The name “Harp Seal” is given to them because of the harp or wishbone-shaped markings on their dorsal sides.

 - The harp-shaped markings on the dorsal sides of adults as well as their black head and silver-grey fur help the harp seal to stand out from the other members of the Phocidae family found in their habitat.

 - Harp seals are migratory and travel several thousand kilometers each year to reach the breeding sites in the winter and then travel back to the feeding grounds in summer.
 They breed in Newfoundland, the Greenland Sea, and the White Sea.

 - Harp seals are solitary animals.
 However, they are highly social during their breeding and molting season and accumulate in large groups.